-- Policy 4.1 Partner with the Forest Service to ensure National Forest lands within City limits remain public open space and not exchanged for private development. - Policy 4.2 Participate in regional planning with agencies and organizations in the Verde Valley. - Policy 4.3 Maintain design standards that reflect Sedona's "sense of place", historic and cultural heritage, viewsheds, and environment and natural resources. - Policy 4.4 Support cluster development to direct development away from more environmentally-sensitive portions of a site. - Policy 4.5 Allow densities greater than 12 dwelling units per acre through consideration of projects with strategies for achieving housing diversity, affordability, and availability to address housing needs in areas designated for Multifamily High Density, Commercial, and Mixed-use. - Policy 4.6 Transform the commercial corridors into a mix of residential, commercial, and public uses well-connected for walking, biking, or using transit. - Policy 4.7 Limit lodging uses to locations within the Commercial/Lodging designation on the Future Land Use Map or otherwise identified in an adopted CFA Plan. - Policy 4.8 Require parking standards that are consistent with multi-modal transportation, mixed and shared uses, promote efficient use of space, and minimize asphalt coverage. - Policy 4.9 Ensure that proposed land uses are compatible with adjacent aggregate (sand and gravel) resources, if these resources are identified by the State of Arizona.
-[State required Policy per A.R.S.
-9-461.05 C.1.g.] - Policy 4.10 For the term of this Plan, prioritize housing growth within City limits (as of 2023), focusing our efforts on affordability and diversity.
+- Strategy 4.1 Partner with the Forest Service to ensure National Forest lands within City limits remain public open space and not exchanged for private development. - ► Strategy 4.2 Participate in regional planning with agencies and organizations in the Verde Valley. - ▶ Strategy 4.3 Maintain design standards that reflect Sedona's "sense of place", historic and cultural heritage, viewsheds, and environment and natural resources. - ► Strategy 4.4 Support cluster development to direct development away from more environmentally-sensitive portions of a site. - Strategy 4.5 Allow densities greater than 12 dwelling units per acre through consideration of projects with strategies for achieving housing diversity, affordability, and availability to address housing needs in areas designated for Multi-family High Density, Commercial, and Mixed-use. - Strategy 4.6 Transform the commercial corridors into a mix of residential, commercial, and public uses well-connected for walking, biking, or using transit. - ▶ Strategy 4.7 Limit lodging uses to locations within the Commercial/Lodging designation on the Future Land Use Map or otherwise identified in an adopted CFA Plan. - Strategy 4.8 Require parking standards that are consistent with multi-modal transportation, mixed and shared uses, promote efficient use of space, and minimize asphalt coverage.
+See Circulation chapter. - ▶ Strategy 4.9 Ensure that proposed land uses are compatible with adjacent aggregate (sand and gravel) resources, if these resources are identified by the State of Arizona.
+[State required strategy per A.R.S.
+9-461.05 C.1.g.]